Dodairon/Trybe/README.md

 # Trybe

-This repository contains all the learning activities developed by _[Pedro Henrique Mendes](https://www.linkedin.com/in/altart/)_ while studying at [Trybe](https://www.betrybe.com/ ) 🚀
+This repository contains all the learning activities developed by Douglas Rabelo while studying at [Trybe](https://www.betrybe.com/ ) 🚀

 _'Trybe is a school of the future for anyone who wants to improve their lives and build a successful career in technology, where people only pay when they get a good job.'_